mohamed-achek/mohamed-achek/README.md

 ## 🤝 I’m looking to collaborate on
 - Data science projects
-- Machine learning and AI-driven market prediction models.
+- Machine learning and AI-driven prediction models.

 ## 📫 How to reach me
 - Email: [mohamedachek@outlook.com]